Work on yourself more than you do on your job.

 - Keep notes in a digital folder.
 Set up an online account where you can keep notes (I use Evernote).
 It’s amazing what you’ll discover you want to remember (notes from books, quotes you hear, podcast episodes, etc.).

-- Read personal development blogs.
-To continue to learn and grow, spend time reading up on personal development blogs.
-Here’s a link to the Personal Development Page on my blog.
+- Read personal development blogs and listen to personal development podcasts.
+To continue to learn and grow, spend time reading and listening up on personal development blogs.
+Here are my 13 Favorite Personal Development Podcasts.

 - Make time for fun if you’re an overachiever.
 Fun is necessary to your health and happiness.
 For the type-A, overachiever, put fun in your schedule.
 You’ll enjoy life more.